xinwhyi/yolo-tf2/README.md

     % yolotf2 train --input-shape "(416, 416, 3)" --classes "path/to/classes.txt" --model-cfg "yolo_tf2/config/yolo3.cfg" --image-width 1344 --image-height 756 --dataset-name "dataset_name" --relative-labels "path/to/labels.csv"  --epochs 100 --batch-size 8 --learning-rate 1e3 --merge-evaluation --min-overlaps 0.5 --test-size 0.2 --augmentation-preset PRESET1

 **Notes**
-- if you're training from outside the repo, specify --image-folder "your image folder" and --create-output-dirs flag
+- if you're training from outside the repo, specify --image-folder "your image folder"
 - To train on an already existing dataset, specify --train-tfrecord and --valid-tfrecord
-- You can specify to parse from xml directly using --from-xml flag and if labels are not in data/xml_labels you can specify folder using --xml-labels-folder
+- You can specify to parse from xml folder directly using --xml-labels-folder if outside the repo, otherwise, you might place labels in `data > xml_labels`
 - You can specify weights using --weights

 After the training completes:

 1. The trained model is saved in models folder(which you can use to resume training later/predict photos or videos)
-2. The resulting TFRecords and their corresponding csv data are saved in data > tfrecords
+2. The resulting TFRecords and their corresponding csv data are saved in `data > tfrecords`
 3. The resulting figures and evaluation results are saved in output folder.
+And if you're training from outside the repo, the folders above will be created in the working directory(if they do not exist)

 ### **Augmentation**